How To Build A Thriving Organizational Culture [plus survey resources]

 How organizational culture impacts your business

-A distinct culture is important for business success, according to 94% of managers in one study.
+A strong organizational culture can be a competitive advantage, according to 94% of managers in one study.

 Culture defines everything about your company.
 It dictates how people go about their jobs, how they prioritize tasks, how they work with colleagues, and how they treat clients.